STORM-IRIT/Radium-Engine/doc/developer/rendering.md

 by each pass to compute the appearance of a Ra::Engine::Rendering::RenderObject and a set of Ra::Engine::Data::ShaderParameterProvider that provide shader data to be used for each pass.

-When rendering, the renderer will loop over all the configured Ra::Engine::Rendering::RenderObject and, for each rendering pass, will get the OpenGL pipeline configuration and parameters from the Ra::Engine::Rendering::RenderTechnique associated with the Ra::Engine::Rendering::RenderObject.
+When rendering, and for each rendering pass, the renderer will first set the global state of the OpenGL pipeline corresponding to the pass then loop over all the Ra::Engine::Rendering::RenderObject to be drawn.
+For each Ra::Engine::Rendering::RenderObject, the renderObject OpenGL pipeline configuration and parameters are fetched from the Ra::Engine::Rendering::RenderTechnique associated with the Ra::Engine::Rendering::RenderObject, and the render object is drawn according to the Ra::Engine::Data::ViewingParameters for the current frame.

-The Radium Engine exports a ready to use renderer, Ra::Engine::Rendering::ForwardRenderer, that decomposes the rendering into three passes as described in the \ref forwardRenderer document.
+The Radium Engine exports a ready to use concrete renderer, Ra::Engine::Rendering::ForwardRenderer, used by default by the Radium-based applications, that decomposes the rendering into three passes as described in the @ref forwardRenderer document.

 ## Minimal renderer howto
-This section explain, through the developement of a simple Rendering, how to configure RenderObjects and RenderTechnique to be used by a renderer.
+This section explain, through the development of a simple Renderer, how to configure RenderObjects and RenderTechnique to be used by a renderer.

 ### Developping the Rendering